Our Projects

 Phaco Program

 One of the challenges faced by fellows graduating from our program is having access to the technology necessary to practice modern cataract surgery.
 Consistent with our goal to invest in the local delivery of care, we established a partnership with the Oertli phaco technology company in 2023.
 The Oertli Catarhex 3, is a highly reliable machine well equiped to deliver world class surgery while handling the demands of operating in developing countries.
 In 2023, Oertli demonstrated their commitment by donating a machine to our fellowship program.
-Thanks to a generous grant from the Greater New Orleans Foundation's Southern Eye Bank Foundation (gnof.org), we've committed to purchasing an Oertli machine for each fellow entering our program.
-As part of the arrangement, the fellow undergoes training on the machine.
-On graduation, the machine is loaned to the fellow.
-This remarkable initiative encourages the fellow to pay forward this invaluable gift through a credit system earned by providing free/subsidized surgery to 100 patients, engaging the fellow in charitable outreach and expanding the reach of our program.
+Thanks to a generous grant from the Greater New Orleans Foundation's Southern Eye Bank Foundation (gnof.org), we've committed supplying our fellow with an Oertli machine to use while working in our program.

 Over the last decade, our efforts have resulted in transporting and outfitting one of the best ophthalmic surgery centers in the region.
 This center has operating microscopes, Phaco machines, A-scans, IOL master, slit lamps, and an array of surgical devices.
 These advancements enable us to safely conduct surgeries in an environment that poses some of the most challenging eye surgeries worldwide.